romamik/blog.romamik.com/src/content/blog/2025-09-27-dyn-trait-impl-lifetime.md

 }
 ```

-The whole code happily compiles without mention of the lifetime:
+While the question is totally unrelated to the lifetime in this snippet, it made me wonder why it is there.
+Interestingly, the code also happily compiles without mentioning the lifetime:

 ```rs
 impl dyn Trait {